 Next up is whether cardio or weight training is better for your health.
 This one is a biggie since they’re both such broad topics, but we’ll take a look a little more in-depth.
 In an ideal scenario, you should really be using both of them to be as healthy as possible, as they both have their own unique benefits.
 A good example is cardio exercise 2-3 times per week, with one weight training workout (even bodyweight).

 Cardio, for example, has benefits to the body like burning more calories, improving lung function, keeping blood pressure regulated, improving circulation and heart health, managing weight… the list goes on.
-Weight training is incredible for improving balance and bone density, increasing strength and muscle mass, improving your metabolism, and can even help reduce the risk of diseases.
+On the other hand, weight training is incredible for improving balance and bone density, increasing strength and muscle mass, improving your metabolism, and can even help reduce the risk of diseases.
 Use both!

 The highest calorie-burning exercises, for example, are things like rowing, boxing and running, but they’re all pretty hard.
 If you need something lighter, then incline walking, cycling and cross-training are all awesome too.
 Even just walking can be a massive help to your health, though.
-For strength training, the more muscles you use at once, the better, so compound exercises are the best.
+The more muscles you use at once for strength training, the better, so compound exercises are the best.
 Things like squats, deadlifts, shoulder presses, chest presses and rows are all great.
 Again though, do what you enjoy (don’t miss muscles out).

 The best time to exercise is whenever you can fit it in!
 It doesn’t really matter.
-In a morning, you’ll kickstart your day, and on an evening then you’ll wind down to finish your day (just don’t exercise right before bed).
+In the morning, you’ll kickstart your day, and on an evening, then you’ll wind down to finish your day (just don’t exercise right before bed).
 Even commuting to work on your bike or on foot can be enough for your cardio fix or do a bodyweight workout at home on the weekend.
-See what best suits your lifestyle if you want to keep it up in the long term.
+See what best suits your lifestyle if you want to keep it up long-term.

 These are just some of the most popular questions that we get asked on a regular basis.
-If you have any of your own, get in touch, and we’ll do our best to give you an answer!
+So if you have any of your own, get in touch, and we’ll do our best to give you an answer!